p-well/9_github_trending/README.md

 # Usage

 To execute the script use the following command in CLI: ```python github_trending.py```. <br />
-CLI encoding changing may be required for correct script running on Windows platfrom: ```chcp 65001``` for UTF-8 encoding.
+CLI encoding changing may be required for correct script running on Windows platform: ```chcp 65001``` for UTF-8 encoding.

 # Example of Script Launch